-His a bold and humble person.
-A Highly intelligent with a strategic thinking.
+A bold and humble person, highly intelligent with strategic thinking.

 No doubt that his actions inspire others to dream, learn more and become more…